Skip to content

 The Operations tab presents incoming, outgoing, and internal requests for your service.
 Select which request type you would like to view in the dropdown menu in the upper right-hand corner.

-At the top of the page, three charts are shown displaying the service operations for each of the following:
+At the top of the page, three charts summarize the service's operations:

 Incoming requests